USDOT-SDC/sdc-dot-webportal/README.md

 ## I. Release Notes
 **September 1, 2022.
 SDC sdc-dot-webportal Release 2.14.0**
 ### What's New in Release 2.14.0
-* References to CVP data have been exponged from the Web Portal UI.
+* References to CVP data have been expunged from the Web Portal UI.

 **April 28, 2022.
 SDC sdc-dot-webportal Release 2.13.0**
 ### What's New in Release 2.13.0